rust-lang/rust/doc/tutorial-macros.md

 `() => (1,2,3)` is a macro that expands to a syntax errror).

-Except for permissibility of `$name` (and `$(...)*`, discussed below), the right-hand side of a macro definition follows the same rules as ordinary Rust syntax.
+Except for permissibility of `$name` (and `$(...)*`, discussed below), the right-hand side of a macro definition is ordinary Rust syntax.
 In particular, macro invocations (including invocations of the macro currently being defined) are permitted in expression, statement, and item locations.
+However, nothing else about the code is examined or executed by the macro system; execution still has to wait until runtime.

 ## Interpolation location